What is Activity Based Costing (ABC)?

 Deep Understanding of the Organizational Process

-The people employing this method of costing require vast experience in the related industry or in-depth understanding of the products and processes.
+The people employing this costing method require vast experience in the related industry or an in-depth understanding of the products and processes.

 Heavy use of Information Technology

 It would not be possible without the use of information technology.
-It needs to collect a lot of data, convert them into information, and analyze the information to extract reasons for implementing a particular decision.
+It needs to collect a lot of data, convert it into information, and analyze it to extract reasons for implementing a particular decision.

 Since there are a lot of steps and groundwork required to come out with a costing based on this system, it is quite a time to consume.

-We have understood what Activity based costing is and also understood its benefits and disadvantages.
-We can encounter that the benefits definitely overcome the disadvantages and therefore this system is worth for every organization.
-We know that ‘Cost of costing should not be more than the benefits we derive from costing’.
-Though it is a very useful method, it may not be as useful for trading firms compared to manufacturing firms.
-Therefore, before the implementing such a system, benefits to the individual organization should carefully understood and then take a forward decision.
+We have understood what Activity-based costing is and also understood its benefits and disadvantages.
+Also, we can encounter that the benefits definitely overcome the disadvantages, and therefore this system is worth for every organization.
+We know that the ‘Cost of costing should not be more than the benefits we derive from costing.’
+Though it is a very useful method, it may not be as useful for trading firms compared for manufacturing firms.
+Therefore, before implementing such a system, benefits to the individual organization should carefully understood and then took a forward decision.

 Aslo read Activity-Based Costing vs Activity-Based Management to get a clear idea of differences between the two.